sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 The Body of Christ
 ==================

+Both Jews and Gentiles according to the flesh are part of the husband and the bride.
+But the husband and the bride are very different.

 Uniqueness of Paul in his teaching on Adam and Christ:
 - Paul the only author that uses "body" in a symbolic sense to refer to "Body of Christ"